DRAZ010/dsc-phase-2-project-online/README.md

  * The price the property sold at
  * The number of bedrooms and bathrooms
  * Square footage information
- * If it the property has aview of the waterfront
+ * Ifthe property has a view of the waterfront
  * What the condition and grade the property is in
  * When the property was built and if/when it had been renovated
  * The latitude and logitude of each property